Bas Le Poole

 Media / Intellectual Property

-Le Poole Bekema represents Rodap in proceedings concerning producers copyright against Lira, the collecting society representing screenwriters.
+Le Poole Bekema succesfully represented Rodap in proceedings concerning producers copyright against Lira, the collecting society representing screenwriters.
 Within Rodap the most important Dutch distributors, broadcasters and producers of (audio-)visual works have united.
-On 18 October 2016 the Amsterdam Court followed Rodap’s position that all copyrights which are necessary for the exploitation of a film work should be concentrated with the producers.
-The final decision is expected in June 2018.
+On 13 October 2018 the Amsterdam Court of Appeal reversed the judgment in first instance.
+The Amsterdam Court of Appeal maintained its interlocutory judgment, in which it ruled that the producers-copyright cannot be frustrated by an earlier transferral by the copyright authors of their rights to the collecting society.

 Le Poole Bekema represents the Japanese multinational Terumo, manufacturer of injection needles and catheters, in proceedings against the Dutch broadcaster AVROTROS.
 AVROTROS made accusations against Terumo in several broadcasts of EenVandaag.
 The court of Amsterdam ruled that the accusations were unlawful and ordered AVROTROS to publish rectifications on television and on its website.
 In addition, the Court ruled that AVROTROS is liable for the damages incurred by Terumo which are a result of the unlawful broadcasts.
-AVROTROS has filed an appeal.
+AVROTROS has filed an appeal and the judgment is expected in the course of 2019.